 Public Health Directives

-Sweden has a very poor public health policy score, due to having no stay-at-home policy, not shutting schools, not cancelling public events, limited testing, and devoting few resources to emergency healthcare funds.
+Sweden has a very poor public health policy score, due to having a weak stay-at-home policy, limited school closure, limited testing, and devoting few resources to emergency healthcare funds.

 - Stay at home order 1

 - Tests/1,000 people NO DATA